systemetric/shepherd/change_note.md

 # Shepherd

- - Properly packaged, so that we can work around a stupid bug import bug in the python language server where sematic analysis will fail due to it testing for `ImportError` from optional dependancies and one of them raises `DependancyNotFound` because it couldn't find `ujson`.
+ - Properly packaged, so that we can work around an import bug in the python language server where sematic analysis will fail due to it testing for `ImportError` from optional dependancies and one of them raises `DependancyNotFound` because it couldn't find `ujson`.
+ - Moved to port 8080
+   * For development purposes the `webpack-dev-server` is now on 8081. (used for hot reload so you don't have to compile `sheep` everytime you make a change)
+ - Updated to `python3.6.7` couldn't get later versions to work but this is probally some weirdness with my install of `python 3.8.3` not shepherd.
+ - Fixed bug causing autocompletion to fail in sheep, caused by unexpectedly passing `None` to a function expecting `JSON` data.
+ - Added import checking for `RPi.GPIO` stubs so you don't have to run shepherd on a brain if you are just doing dev work.

+# Sheep

 ## TODO
-- Update to python3
-- Fix the autocomplete failing bug
 - Socketed image update
 - Refactor of `store.ts`
 - Removed commented out code
+- Update docs
+- rewrite `MUTATION_CLOSE_PROJECT` using filter and set the next open project to the most recently opened project
+- Fix bug with creating a new file with the same name as an existing file causing original file to be overwritten
+- Depricate competition mode
+- Validate that shepherd was given a JPEG
+- File locking or some other way of preventing people for overwritting each others changes

+# Notes

+ - This needs to be heavily tested, I have already found many bugs with the port to python3 which fail at run time silently.